Totchinuko/apiconan.totchinuko.fr/patches/admin.0.5.x.md

 - Improved the item requirement rule to allow multiple items.
 Only one is required per list.
 The old version is still present for backward compatibility.
 - Inventory editor in Player Editor or Admin map now support Thrall item icon and name display
 - Kits are now compatible with Thrall items
+- Puppet trader and NPC trader are now compatible with thrall items

 ## Fixes